P. V. Narasimha Rao: Personal life

-In 1931, the 10-year-old Narasimha Rao was married to Satyamma, a girl of his own age, belonging to his own community and coming from a family of similar background.
-The marriage, which was arranged by their families in the usual Indian way, was entirely harmonious and it lasted all their lives.
+In 1931, the 10-year-old Narasimha Rao was married to Satyamma, a girl of his own age, belonging to his own community and coming from a family of a similar background.
+They were married for the entirety of their lives.
 Smt.
 Satyamma died on 1 July 1970.

-The couple were blessed with three sons and five daughters.
+The couple had three sons and five daughters.
 Their eldest son, P. V. Ranga Rao, was the education minister in Kotla Vijaya Bhaskara Reddy's cabinet and an MLA from Hanamakonda Assembly Constituency, in Warangal District for two terms.
 The second son, P. V. Rajeshwar Rao, was a Member of Parliament of the 11th Lok Sabha (15 May 1996 – 4 December 1997) from Secunderabad Lok Sabha constituency.
-The third son is P.V.
-Prabhakara Rao.
+The third son is P. V. Prabhakar Rao.

-The five daughters of P.V.
-Narasimha Rao are Smt.
-N. Sharada Devi, wife of Sri N. Venkata Krishna Rao; Smt.
-K. Saraswathi Devi, wife of Dr. K. Sarath Chandra Rao; Smt.
-S. Vani Devi, wife of Sri S. Divakara Rao; Smt.
-Vijaya Somayaji, wife of Sri Ramakrishna Somayaji; and Smt.
-K. Jaya Devi, wife of Sri K. Revathi Nandan.
+The five daughters of P. V. Narasimha Rao are N. Sharada Devi, wife of N. Venkata Krishna Rao; K. Saraswati Devi, wife of K. Sarath Chandra Rao; Surabhi Vani Devi, wife of S. Divakara Rao; Vijaya Somayaji, wife of Ramakrishna Somayaji; and K. Jaya Devi, wife of K. Revathi Nandan.

 Legacy

 Biographical and political evaluation

 On the occasion of 25 years of economic liberalisation in India, there have been several books published by authors, journalists and civil servants evaluating Rao's contributions.
 While Vinay Sitapati's book Half Lion: How P.V.
-Narasimha Rao transformed India (2016) gives a renewed biographical picture of his entire life, Sanjay Baru's book 1991: How P V Narasimha Rao made history (2016) and Jairam Ramesh's book From the brink to back: India's 1991 story (2015) focusses on his role in unleashing the reforms in the year 1991 as the Prime Minister of India.
+Narasimha Rao transformed India (2016) gives a renewed biographical picture of his entire life, Sanjay Baru's book 1991: How P V Narasimha Rao made history (2016) and Jairam Ramesh's book From the brink to back: India's 1991 story (2015) focuses on his role in unleashing the reforms in the year 1991 as the Prime Minister of India.